 There are three shared hosting plans:

-the highest shared plan with a 30GB web space and can accommodate up to 100,000
+GoGeek -This is the highest shared plan with a 30GB web space and can accommodate up to 100,000 monthly visits.

 SiteGround WordPress hosting refers to a customized shared hosting arrangement optimized for WordPress.
 It has essential, premium and geeky WordPress features such as WP Install, WP auto-update, WordPress SuperCacher, 1-click WordPress staging, free WordPress transfer, advanced priority WP support, among others.